ashutoshmjain/gita/src/mathuraChap09.md

-Back in her tinsel town, the Fairy couldn't help share the experience of the forest fire with her friends.
-And also the insights she got about the "efficacy of a proposal".
-Most of her friends had their own tales to tell - about the crazy things humans do.
+Back in her tinsel town, the Fairy couldn't help share the experience with her friends - first hand account of forest fire was a big deal in her mind.
+Her intent though was to headline a new definition of "proposal" versus "charity".
+She probably wanted to rub her charitable friends in high places.
+Most of her friends had their own tales to tell - about the crazy things humans do!
 They downplayed her experience as naive because this was the first time she flirted the rules.
 Some others took a tangent.
 They insisted she should not have given the option to the man - she knew he was going to burn alive.
-They probably wanted her down the guilt trap once again.
+Not only they missed the point, they probably wanted her down the guilt trap once again.
 They unknowingly meant - there is always an excuse for not doing enough - even if someone claimed to be an activist - like `Fairy` did.

 > Social conversations mostly route to the bottom where one either meets frustration or mockery.
 Damned if you did good and more if you did not!